canonbas03/ConsoleQuizApp/README.md

 ## 🌟 Why I Built This
 I made this project as a fun challenge to see how far I could push the limits of a console app.
 I experimented with colors, animations, sounds, ASCII art, and game flow - things you wouldn’t normally expect in a plain console window.
-What started as a 4-day experiment turned into a complete little game. 🚀
+What started as a weekend experiment turned into a complete little game (almost). 🚀